Uniform scrambles on graphs: The -uniform scramble

 \subsection{Hypercube graphs}

 The hypercube graph \(Q_n\), pictured for \(n=3\) in Figure \ref{fig:cube}, has gonality at most \(2^{n-1}\); this was first remarked in \cite[\S 4]{debruyn2014treewidth}, where it was conjectured to hold with equality for all \(n\).
 There are several ways to see the upper bound holds; for instance, \(Q_n\) is a bipartite graph, and a positive rank divisor can be found by putting a chip on each vertex in one of the partite sets (each of which has \(2^{n-1}\) vertices).
 Alternatively, \(Q_n\) is a Cartesian product \(Q_{n-1}\square K_2\) and any graph of the form \(G\square K_2\) has a positive rank divisor of degree \(|V(G)|\) by \cite[Proposition 3]{aidun2019gonality}.
 One strategy to prove that \(\gon(Q_n)=2^{n-1}\) is to construct a scramble \(\cS\) on \(Q_n\) of order at least \(2^{n-1}\); it would then follow that \(2^{n-1}\leq ||\cS||\leq \sn(G)\leq \gon(G)\leq 2^{n-1}\), meaning that all numbers are equal to \(2^{n-1}\).
 This strategy is implicit in \cite[Figure 4.2]{scramble} to give a concise proof that \(\gon(Q_3)=4\).
 We will use this strategy to compute the gonality of \(Q_n\) for \(n=4\) and \(n=5\), and will show that this strategy does not work for \(n\geq 6\).
+This both strengthens the cases known for a long-standing open conjecture, and demonstrates that scramble number will not be able to resolve it in general.

 The scrambles we will use are \(\mathcal{E}_k\) for some choice of \(k\), meaning that understanding \(\lambda_k(Q_n)\) will be important.
 To this end, we recall the following lemma.

 \begin{lemma}[Theorem 3.1 in \cite{extra_edge_connectivity_hypercubes}] Let \(n\geq 4\).
 If \(\frac{2^{n-1}}{3}<k\leq 2^{n-1}\), then \(\lambda_k(Q_n)=2^{n-1}\). \end{lemma}